Huawei P40 Pro: we've held the phone early, but we weren't allowed to see it

 In the words of Huawei, the “P series is about photography”.

-“Each time we have a new iteration of the P family, we’re taking a technology, and we’re advancing it.
-The Huawei P30… had a 1/1.7-inch sensor, so what about the P40 Pro?
-It looks set to have a “market leading sensor technology specifically designed to set new records”.
+“Each time we have a new iteration of the P family, we’re taking a technology, and we’re advancing it,“ the company says.
+The Huawei P30 had a 1/1.7-inch sensor, so what about the P40 Pro?
+Huawei claims it'll have a “market-leading sensor technology specifically designed to set new records”.

-Huawei seems to be going in the direction Samsung and Oppo have in recent weeks, not disclosing focal lengths on their 2020 flagship periscope cameras.
-Instead, they are focusing on results achieved by hybrid zooms - combining optical and digital zoom.
+Huawei seems to be going in the same direction that Samsung and Oppo have taken in recent weeks, not disclosing focal lengths on their 2020 flagship periscope cameras.
+Instead, they're focusing on the results achieved by hybrid zooms, combining optical and digital zoom.